 The Argentine coach took charge of his first competitive fixture since taking the reins from Tito Vilanova on Sunday, as the Catalans began the defense of its Liga crown in unstoppable style.

 Valdes, who is spending what he claims will be his final season at Camp Nou, expressed delight with Barca's performance in the rout and cited their relentless pressing as key to the win.

 "It has been one of the best starts.
 You can see the team is intense, defending much higher to recover the ball and moving quickly to the opposition goal.
 It was what the coach wanted," the 31-year-old shot-stopper told reporters.

-Barca will hope for a similar performance when they face Atletico Madrid on Wednesday in the first leg of the Supercopa de Espana, with kick-off at 23:00CET.
+Barca will hope for a similar performance when it faces Atletico Madrid on Wednesday in the first leg of the Supercopa de Espana.